 Wilburton Inn, Manchester VT: Like Family

-A family of innkeepers extend a cozy welcome to all
+A Family of innkeepers Extends a cozy welcome to all at the Wilburton Inn

 By Kate Hartshorne

 “In this age of social media, innkeeping is a rare and intimate experience,” says Melissa Levis, one of the four sibling owners and operators of the Wilburton Inn, a converted mansion turned hotel in the heart of Manchester, Vermont.
 The Wilburton is perched upon a hill, below the sweeping Green Mountains, ever stunning in their beauty regardless of the season.

 Bridgerton Wilburton Weekend in the Country & Ball July 29 – 31

 The Levis family has owned the Wilburton Inn since 1987 when the family patriarch, Albert Levis, a Greek psychiatrist, bought the hotel for his wife, Georgette.